metaplex-foundation/developer-hub/src/pages/core/plugins/index.md

 - Collection Asset has a Royalties Plugin assigned at 2%
 - A Super Rare MPL Core Asset within the collection has a Royalty Plugin assigned at 5%

-TIn the above case, regular MPL Core Asset sales from the collection will retain a 2% royalty while the Super Rare MPL Core Asset will retain a 5% royalty at sale because it has it's own Royalties Plugin that takes precedence over the Collection Asset Royalties Plugin.
+In the above case, regular MPL Core Asset sales from the collection will retain a 2% royalty while the Super Rare MPL Core Asset will retain a 5% royalty at sale because it has it's own Royalties Plugin that takes precedence over the Collection Asset Royalties Plugin.

 ## Plugin Table